PinePhone

-The PinePhone is a smartphone developed by Hong Kong-based computer manufacturer Pine64, intended to allow the user to have full control over the device.
-Measures to ensure this are: running mainline Linux-based mobile operating systems, assembling the phone with screws, simplifying the disassembly for repairs and upgrades.
-LTE, GPS, WiFi, BlueTooth and both cameras can be physically switched off.
-The PinePhone ships with the Manjaro Linux-based operating system using the Plasma Mobile graphic interface, although other distributions can be installed by users.
+The PinePhone is a smartphone developed by Hong Kong–based computer manufacturer Pine64, designed to provide users with full control over the device.
+This is achieved through the use of mainline Linux-based mobile operating systems, assembly of the phone using screws, and facilitating simplified disassembly for repairs and upgrades.
+The 2G-4GLTE modem, GPS, Wi-Fi, Bluetooth and both cameras can be physically switched off.
+The PinePhone currently ships with the Manjaro Linux operating system using the Plasma Mobile graphic interface, although previously other distributions were shipped, which can still be installed by users.

-History and editions
+History

-Pine64 sold limited editions of the PinePhone marketed towards developers and early adopters.
+Pine64 sold limited editions of the PinePhone, marketed towards developers and early adopters.
 The phone shipped worldwide with few geographical restrictions.
-The "Braveheart" edition, shipped in January 2020, was the first publicly available version of the phone, providing only a test firmware so the user could test their phone before installing their operating system of choice.
+The "Braveheart" edition, shipped in January 2020, was the first publicly available version of the phone, providing only a test firmware, so the user could test their phone before installing their operating system of choice.

 In 2019, Pine64 partnered with existing and well established Linux-on-phone projects to launch a "Community Edition" campaign to incentivize software development for the device.
 Through this partnership, Pine64 donated $10 for each unit sold to the project maintainers.
 The community edition PinePhones featured a branding on the back cover and shipped with a custom box designed by the partnered artists.
 The "Mobian" community edition in February 2021 was the last to be offered.

-Initially the PinePhone was only available in one hardware configuration.
+Initially, the PinePhone was only available in one hardware configuration.
 The enhanced "Convergence Package" was introduced with the postmarketOS community edition announcement, featuring increased RAM, additional eMMC storage, and a USB-C dock known as a "docking bar".
-The docking bar is capable of delivering power to the phone via USB-C power-in (3A 5V), outputting digital video via HDMI, and has 10/100Mbps Ethernet connectivity and two USB 2.0 ports (for e.g. external storage, mouse and keyboard).
+The docking bar is capable of delivering power to the phone via USB-C power-in (3 A 5 V), outputting digital video via HDMI, and has 10/100 Mbit/s Ethernet connectivity and two USB 2.0 ports (for example, external storage, mouse and keyboard).

 In February 2021, Pine64 announced the end of community edition devices, and that the default operating system for the production-ready PinePhone would be Manjaro using the KDE Plasma Mobile graphical environment.
 The company then introduced the PinePhone Beta Edition several weeks later.
 The Beta Edition's hardware and pricing was confirmed to be the same as the previous three community edition production runs, and the "Beta" was a reference to the software only.
 Pine64 began pre-orders on March 24, 2021, and began shipping Beta Edition devices in late April.

 In October 2021, Pine64 announced the PinePhone Pro.
 In January 2022, Pine64 started accepting pre-orders of PinePhone Pro for deliveries by February 2022.